Skip to content

 Burach — common questions

 Burach is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 12km with 455m of ascent and takes most walkers 3-5 hours.
-Terrain: Forestry tracks give a dry start but the open hillside above is heavy with peat hags, deer-grass and patches of cotton grass.
+Underfoot: Forestry tracks give a dry start but the open hillside above is heavy with peat hags, deer-grass and patches of cotton grass.

 Where do I park for Burach?